LiquidChurch/wp-guide/WhyWordPress.md

 ## Moving From a Proprietary System
 Before 2015 our site was developed by a third party using a proprietary CMS.
 We were encountering significant limitations with the existing CMS and moving to a new CMS was a must if we were to continue to build out our web presence.
 So, in 2015, we essentially started with a blank slate and in 2015 WordPress was the frontrunner.

+Other options included DotNetNuke (.NET) but this framework seemd heavy and clunky in comparison.
+There was also Drupal and Joomla but neither had nearly the market penetration of WordPress.

 ## What Is Attractive About WordPress?
 1. It holds (by far) the largest market segment for CMS'es.
 2. It has a tremendous ecosystem with thousands of businesses that specialize in building and supporting WordPress solutions.